dave-sh/steering-behavior-demos/README.md

 This project was intended to update old Java Applet Demonstrations of steering behavior by Craig Reynolds to have support in a more modern browser using Rust and the ggez library.

 #### Simple Behaviors
-1. SeekFlee [Finished with Bugs]
+1. SeekFlee [Working with Bugs] <br />
-   The important values here are max_speed, max_force, and acceleration_damping.
-Acceleration damping and interpolation should be changed so the vehicle steers more smoothly and the transition is less abrupt.
+   - The important values here are max_speed, max_force, and acceleration_damping.
+   - Acceleration damping and interpolation should be changed so the vehicle steers more smoothly and the transition is less abrupt.
+   - The position doesn't quite scale correctly, should fix this.
 3. Pursue and Evade
 4. Wander
 5. Arrival